 While this group is not currently active, the broader subject remains topical.
 In 2016 we organised two seminars (one in London and another in Frankfurt) to discuss the implications for our market of negative interest rates.

 More recently, the planned move away from the interbank offered rates (LIBOR and EURIBOR) that have underpinned floating-rate term financing markets has raised new issues.
 Lenders (and borrowers) need to consider the potential impacts on existing facilities, and to keep an eye on the development of new term rates.
 While we are not closely involved in policy discussions, we are keen to act as an information resource and link for our members.
-We jointly organised a seminar on the subject with the Property Finance Forum in September 2018.
+We jointly organised a seminar on the subject with the Property Finance Forum in September 2018, received expert-led presentations on the subject at a summer 2019 Board of Advisors meeting, and have a session on it at our Autumn Conference 2019.

 Please contact Peter Cosmetatos on +44 20 3651 5696 or firstname.lastname@example.org if you would like further information or have suggestions for further activities.